brumar/jbsays/README.md

 - Claude Code has web search capabilities that could expose you to external content
 - Network access is available within the container
 - Docker containers are probably not perfect security boundaries
+- While the default prompt asks Claude to commit systematically, empirically it does not always occur automatically
+- Users are strongly advised to work on fresh new projects or create backups before starting, as significant changes may be made to the codebase

 ## Quick Start